KidusMa/AquaPredict/README.md

 1. **Backend:** Python (FastAPI) for API, ML, and geospatial processing.
 2. **Frontend:** React for dashboard and visualization.
 3. **Deployment:** Docker and cloud scripts for scalable deployment.

----

-For more details, see the documentation in the `docs/` folder.